 Understanding The Basics Of Trust Administration

 At Mullin Law Firm, we are focused on providing efficient legal services for individuals and families who need assistance with trust administration matters.
-With 40 years of estate law experience, attorney Ronald K. Mullin understands the grief and pressures families are faced with after losing a loved one.
+With more than 45 years of experience, attorney Ronald K. Mullin understands the grief and pressures families are faced with after losing a loved one.
 He works diligently to assess your situation, identify issues that need to be addressed and mitigate any unnecessary steps to continue moving the process forward.

 Get answers to all your trust administration and estate planning questions during an initial consultation with Ron.
 Call 925-852-6014 to schedule a meeting today.